 Recent years of declining democracy and rising authoritarianism and violent conflict form what President Biden and others call the “defining challenge of our time.”
 Biden, like millions of people, see nonviolent struggles for freedom, such as those led by the Mahatma Gandhi and Dr. Martin Luther King, Jr., as humanity’s best way to meet this challenge.
-Last week, though few may have realized it, the world lost a man who, over the last fifty years, helped us to understand and act on that insight: Dr. Peter Ackerman.
+Last week, though few may have realized it, the world lost a man who, over the last 50 years, helped us to understand and act on that insight: Dr. Peter Ackerman.

 Peter had a long, successful career in finance and business.
 Yet he was not content to live comfortably on the fruits of that success.
 Instead, he devoted his considerable talents and resources to causes for which he was passionate—in particular, the practice of nonviolent action to build democracy and peace.
 He co-founded the Albert Einstein Institution, a research center on nonviolence, and later the International Center on Nonviolent Conflict.
 He co-chaired USIP’s own International Advisory Council.
 His visionary writing and research ranged from scholarly treatises, such as Strategic Nonviolent Conflict, to an acclaimed popular history book and documentary, A Force More Powerful.

 Peter was also a friend and mentor.
 His work long influenced me as a scholar.
 In recent years, that indirect intellectual mentorship grew into a personal relationship, as we spoke occasionally about nonviolent action research and he shared the ambitious vision of his final book: The Checklist to End Tyranny.